The Product Regulation and Liability Review: Portugal

 - the product, digital content or service was neither manufactured by it for sale or any form of distribution with the purpose of earning profit nor manufactured or distributed by it in the course of its business; or

 - more than 10 years have elapsed since the product, digital content or service was put into circulation.

 In the case of refurbished goods, the consumer can demand the repair or replacement directly from the manufacturer only in cases where the manufacturer is responsible for refurbishing the item.

 iv Personal jurisdiction

 Under Article 7 of Regulation (EU) No. 1215/2012 of the European Parliament and of the Council of 12 December 2012, as amended, applicable in Portugal as a Member State of the European Union, a manufacturer domiciled in the European Union may be sued in Portugal:

-- in matters relating to tort, delict or quasi-delict – if Portugal is the place where the harmful event occurred or may occur.
-In claims of this nature, it is arguable whether the harmful event would be the actual occurrence of the damage caused by a defective product (in which case the place where the product was manufactured, sold or advertised would play no role at all and the Portuguese courts would have jurisdiction to hear any claim where the damages occurred in Portugal) or if such harmful event would be the putting into circulation of the defective product (in which case, for the Portuguese courts to have jurisdiction over such claims the product would have to be either manufactured, sold or advertised in Portugal, or, at least, to a Portuguese audience).
+- in matters relating to tort, delict or quasi-delict: if Portugal is the place where the harmful event occurred or may occur.
+In claims of this nature, it is arguable whether the harmful event would be the actual occurrence of the damage caused by a defective product (in which case the place where the product was manufactured, sold or advertised would play no role at all and the Portuguese courts would have jurisdiction to hear any claim where the damages occurred in Portugal) or if the harmful event would be the putting into circulation of the defective product (in which case, for the Portuguese courts to have jurisdiction over such claims, the product would have to be either manufactured, sold or advertised in Portugal or, at least, to a Portuguese audience).